alex27riva/soc-cli/README.md

 # soc-cli

-`soc-cli` is a command-line tool designed for Security Operations Center (SOC) analysts to aid in IP analysis, IOC extraction, URL scanning, and more.
+`soc-cli` is a command-line tool designed for SOC analysts (Security Operations Center) to aid in IP analysis, IOC extraction, URL scanning, and more.
 Built with Go, this tool provides a variety of commands to simplify threat intelligence workflows.

 ## Features